-Site's Ties To Shootings Renews Debate Over Internet's Role In Radicalizing Extremists
+Site's Ties To Shootings Renew Debate Over Internet's Role In Radicalizing Extremists

 The FBI says that on Saturday it did get several tips that someone was making threatening posts online.
 Five minutes after the tips came in, the shooting at the Chabad synagogue began.

-But it was too late.
+It was too late.